TheAdamProject/adams/README.md

 # Adaptive, Dynamic Mangling rules (**ADaMs**) password guessing attack

-Official repo for the *"Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries"* to be presented at USENIX21.
+Official repo for the *"Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries"* to be presented at USENIX Security 2021.

 - **Note:** The code reported in this repository is mainly aimed to reproduce the results in our paper and support security analysis in the academic context.
 We are working on a complete re-implementation of the software that will be applicable in actual password recovery applications.
 Stay tuned.